Buitragooyles/Buitragooyles/README.md

 ### Hello All!

 I'm Vanessa Buitrago 👋.
-I from Colombia, currently living in Syracuse, Italy.
+I from Colombia

 I have strong experience in foreign trade with mastery in procedures, regulations and procedures necessary for imports and exports to Latin American countries and the U.S Management of the logistics chain.